Salmanhy074/Attendance-System/README.md

 ## Introduction

-The Attendance Management System is a web application built using the MERN stack (XML, Java) with Firebase Authentication and Storage.
+The Attendance Management System is a web application built using XML, and Java with Firebase Authentication and Storage.
 It provides a comprehensive solution for managing student attendance and generating attendance reports.

 ## Features